JOIN TODAY!

 Click here to start the quiz

 There is much confusion today over what the covenants are.
 Especially is the New Covenant and its application to the Christian misunderstood.
 The new covenant is a covenant of grace.
-It introduces Christ to the sinner in his struggle to reach the standard of a holy law.
+It introduces Yahushua to the sinner in his struggle to reach the standard of a holy law.
 It transforms man from a hopeless failure to a glorious success.
 It changes defeat into victory.
 It lifts man’s feet from the miry clay and plants them upon a solid rock.

 The Old Covenant